privacyidea/privacyidea/doc/firststeps/login.rst

 But before a user can login, the administrator needs to configure realms, which is described in the next step :ref:`first_steps_realm`.

-.. note:: The user my either login with his password from the userstore or with any of his tokens.
+.. note:: The user may either login with his password from the userstore or with any of his tokens.

 .. note:: The administrator may change this behaviour